 Native American Art Presented by the American Indian Education Office

-The American Indian Education Program is part of the Marysville Joint Unified School District.
-With over 40 different tribes represented, the program of Marysville serves approximately 1,000 American Indian students in the Yuba-Sutter Bi-County area.
-The majority of students are of Cherokee, Choctaw, or Maidu descent.
+The American Indian Education Program under the direction of Pat Bennett is part of the Marysville Joint Unified School District.
+With over 40 different tribes represented, the program serves approximately 1,000 American Indian students in the Yuba-Sutter area.
+Most students are of Cherokee, Choctaw, or Maidu descent.
 The program provides tutoring, craft classes, field trips, and classroom presentations.

 The goal of the American Indian Education Program of Marysville is to provide students with the opportunity to become engaged in the educational process by helping them to master basic skills, become knowledgeable about their cultural heritage, and strengthen their ability to make good choices for their future.
 The program achieves these goals by offering academic assistance, promoting cultural enrichment activities, and providing students with opportunities to develop good decision-making skills.

-The student’s art work represents generations of traditional ecological knowledge or TEK.
-These young artists work in cultural mediums that share a commitment to the TEK practices.
+The student’s artwork represents generations of traditional ecological knowledge or TEK.
+These young artists work in cultural mediums that share a commitment to the TEK practices going back thousands of years.
 TEK forms the basis of seasonal practices that affirm the intergenerational relationships of the animals, the plants, and the people.

 Plenty of free parking is available on the streets adjacent to the gallery and theater and at the Umpqua Bank and Bank of America parking lots directly across the street.